jbkieffer/20171213-or-kulib/index.md

   Modify the block below if there are any special requirements.
 -->
 <p id="requirements">
   <strong>Equipment:</strong> Participants will be using OpenRefine installed on Watson 419 computers running Windows 10.
-To install OpenRefine on a personal computer, follow the instructions (listed
+To install OpenRefine on a personal computer, follow the instructions <a href="#setup">below</a>.
-  <a href="#setup">below</a>).
 Participants are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}
   Data Carpentry's
   {% elsif page.carpentry == "lc" %}
-  Library Carpentry's
+  The Carpentries'
   {% endif %}
   <a href="{{site.swc_site}}/conduct.html">Code of Conduct</a>.
 </p>